 Trade Name Registration:

-Any business operating under a name other than that of the owner must register with the Clerk of Court.
+Any business operating under a name other than that of the owner must register with the Virginia State Corporation Commission.

 State contractor licenses are required for all practicing electricians, mechanics, plumbers, and home improvement contractors.
 Additionally, home improvement contractors with Class C state contractor licenses must obtain a license issued from the Fairfax County Land Development Services.